 What are some challenges your grade level or school building is having with students?
 I feel as though there are times when the school counselor and my instructional team are working overtime trying to help my middle school girls navigate friendship concerns.
 We have lunches and countless team meetings to help strategize ways to be thoughtful friends with a specific few, when more might benefit from our tireless work.

 What are some age-appropriate tools you can bring into the classroom that will benefit all students?
 Maybe social media issues are wreaking havoc within your school building.
 What work can you do during advisory time that will impact all students in a positive way and help them better navigate their digital footprint and their positive relationships with others?

 There are so many different tools available to build character with students.
 One idea I have used in the past is having regular class meetings.

 Idea #5: Homework/Study Hall Time

 While allowing students to complete homework while at school may be an unpopular choice for teachers and administrators, it is something to consider.
-If you are on the fence on whether or not completing homework is acceptable at school, here are some thoughts to reflect upon…
+If you are on the fence about whether or not completing homework is acceptable at school, here are some thoughts to reflect upon…